gyroflow/gyroflow/README.md

 - Core engine is a separate library without external dependencies (no Qt, no ffmpeg, no OpenCV), and can be easily used to create OpenFX and Adobe plugins (on the TODO list)

 ## Supported gyro sources
-- [x] Betaflight blackbox (CSV and binary)
 - [x] GoPro (HERO 5 and later)
+- [x] Sony (a1, a6600, a7c, a7r IV, a7s III, a9 II, FX3, FX6，RX0 II, RX100 VII, ZV1, ZV-E10)
 - [x] Insta360 (OneR, SMO 4k, GO2)
+- [x] Betaflight blackbox (CSV and binary)
 - [x] Mobile apps: `Sensor Logger`, `G-Field Recorder`, `Gyro`
 - [x] Runcam CSV (Runcam 5 Orange, iFlight GOCam GR)
-- [x] Sony (a1, a6600, a7c, a7r IV, a7s III, a9 II, FX3, FX6，RX0 II, RX100 VII, ZV1, ZV-E10)
 - [x] WitMotion (WT901SDCL binary and *.txt)

 ### Info for cameras not on the list

 - For cameras which do have built-in gyro, please contact us to make us support you camera
-- For cameras don't have built-in gyro, please consider using betaflight FC or check out our [flowshutter](https://github.com/gyroflow/flowshutter) project.
+- For cameras which don't have built-in gyro, please consider using betaflight FC or check out our [flowshutter](https://github.com/gyroflow/flowshutter) project.

 ## Roadmap

-See the [open issues](https://github.com/AdrianEddy/gyroflow/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/AdrianEddy/gyroflow/issues) for a list of proposed features and known issues.

 ### Video editor plugins
 Adobe After Effects and Davinci Resolve plugins are planned, but not ready yet